Hywan/Atoum-PraspelExtension-Sandbox/README.md

 ## License

-Hoa, along with this extension, is under the NewÂ BSDÂ License (BSD-3-Clause).
+Hoa, along with this extension, is under the New BSD License (BSD-3-Clause).
 Please, see [`LICENSE`](http://hoa-project.net/LICENSE).